Adir-SL/ScreenKeys/README.md

 # ScreenKeys
-On screen key presses for web demonstrations and recordings.
+This library provides a visual way to display on screen key presses for web demonstrations and recordings.

+The keys disappear after half a second by defaulf but it can be costumized.

 This includes a few built-in variables to customize your experience:
 1. size referes to the font-size (in px);